Webinar Recording Now Available!

 There is no clear guidance on this – but if we consider wellness incentives for which alternative standards are necessary under current guidelines, probably.

-Do we have to move all those who have not been vaccinated to a certain area (in manufacturing environment) and keep all those who have been vaccinated together in one area?
+Do we have to move all those who have not been vaccinated to a certain area (in a manufacturing environment) and keep all those who have been vaccinated together in one area?

 Can employers register or help employees register to get vaccines locally or is it better for employees to do it themselves?